UPPMAX/programming_formalisms/retrospects/reflection_richel.md

 # Reflection Richel

+Start working on the bigger project earlier.
+Explain the file structure on day

+Use **one** project (I felt it was better to split up, but it would be better if the students don't move between GitHub repos all the time).

 When pair programming, always use 30 mins as a minimum:
 15 minutes is too short to get a commit in.